Rey Aquino

-Jesus Reynaldo “Rey” Bondoc Aquino, M.D. (born October 31, 1954) is a Filipino politician who is the last municipal Mayor of San Fernando and its first Mayor when it became a city.
+Jesus Reynaldo “Rey” Bondoc Aquino (born October 31, 1954) is a Filipino politician and surgeon who is the last municipal Mayor of San Fernando and its first Mayor when it became a city.
 He also served as Congressman for the 3rd district of Pampanga from June 30, 2004, to June 30, 2007.
 From 2008 to 2011, Aquino also acted as the President and chief executive officer of the Philippine Health Insurance or PhilHealth.

 Voted as the Most Outstanding Mayor of the Philippines in 2002, the town of San Fernando was transformed into a city under Aquino's reign through the ratification of Republic Act 8990.

-Early life and career
+Early life and education

 Jesus Reynaldo B. Aquino was born at Barrio Baritan (known now as Barangay, Sta.
 Teresita), San Fernando, Pampanga.
 The fourth of five siblings, he grew up in a family with fairly modest means.
 His father Narciso was an employee of the Pampanga Sugar Development Company (PASUDECO), a local sugar processing company, and his mother, Aurora, had a shop in the market where she sold various garments and textiles.
 It is on this shop where he stayed on weekends to shine shoes for passersby to help augment the family's income.

-Education

 Aquino received his Elementary Education at Don Bosco Academy, and his Secondary Education at University of the Assumption, respectively.

 At University of Santo Tomas (UST), Aquino finished both his bachelor's degree in Science – General, and Doctor of Medicine degree there.

 Aside from being ranked as a top ten student, Aquino also received the Model Student of the Year Award when he graduated high school at University of the Assumption for his active role in the school's activities coupled with his excellent academic performance.

 While studying at UST, Aquino also garnered the leadership award for his ability to manage and organize events of great relevance to the university.